Dr-Groot/SQL/fulljoin.md

 <br />

-If your Database does not support FULL JOIN (MySQL does not support FULL JOIN), then you can use UNION ALL clause to combine these two JOINS as shown below.
+**NOTE :** If your Database does not support FULL JOIN (MySQL does not support FULL JOIN), then you can use UNION ALL clause to combine these two JOINS as shown below.

 ```sql
    SELECT  ID, NAME, AMOUNT, DATE